Royal B. Lord: Later life

 On 30 April 1946 Lord retired at his substantive rank of major.
 In June 1948, a law was passed that allowed retired officers who had served on active duty at a higher temporary rank for six months or more to be advanced to that rank on the retired list, and he was promoted to major general.

 Lord became the chairman of the board and president of the Worldwide Development Corporation in New York City, and supervised large-scale housing projects in Argentina, and built the La Quinta Country Club in California.
 He served as a director of US Finishing Company, the Triplex Corporation of America, Voss Oil, ExComm List Industries, Glen Alden and Aconic Mining.
 He wrote articles that were published in Collier's, Popular Science, the Engineering News Record and other magazines.
 He retired in 1960, and built his own home overlooking a golf course in Rancho Santa Fe, California.
-He died suddenly of a heart attack in his car there on 21 October 1963, and was interred in the Chapel of the Chimes, Alameda County, California.
+He died suddenly on 21 October 1963, and was interred in the Chapel of the Chimes, Alameda County, California.